 There are 11 more Green Men scattered throughout the church, though the others are more traditional, showing foliage flowing from the figure's mouth.

 There are more beautifully carved figures on three column capitals in the nave.
 The scenes are fascinating, offering an insight into medieval life.
 One scene shows a woman carrying a pitcher, another depicts a woman with 3 giants, while a third shows figures dancing.

 The most interesting memorial to my eyes is a lovely wall monument to Edward Broad, 1684, with symbols of mortality flanking an oval carving supported by 4 angels.
 The symbols include a skull, an hourglass, gravedigger tools, and a coffin.

 Rising above the pews nearest the organ are iron standards used to hold the maces of the corporation of South Molton during civic ceremonies.

 The church is easily accessed off Broad Street (The Square) or North Street.
 Usually open to visitors daily.
-I loved visiting the church, especially to see the fascinating Green Men figures.
+I loved visiting the church, especially the fascinating Green Men figures.

 About South Molton